CyberAMS/CarND-Capstone/README.md

 ### 2. Simulation results

 Here is an example of how the car accelerates and stops as required all by itself.
 On the right you see the debugging information and camera image.
+The traffic light which is used to determine `RED`, `YELLOW` or `GREEN` is marked up with a bounding box.

 <img src="docu_images/190309_StAn_CAP_simulator_smallest.gif" width="100%">